shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/support-for-external-inventory-code-and-traffic-source-code-on-android.md

 value can be passed via the `ext_inv_code` field of the request body using the `extInvCode` property, but must be entered into the system before it is logged and available as a dimension in relevant reporting.
-For more information, see <a
-href="xandr-api/external-inventory-code-service.md"
-class="xref" target="_blank">External Inventory Code Service</a>.
-In
-short, this property allows you to pass the predefined external inventory codes on ad calls and then report on them.
+For more information, see [External Inventory Code Service](../digital-platform-api/external-inventory-code-service.md).
+In short, this property allows you to pass the predefined external inventory codes on ad calls and then report on them.